Javascript

 module.exports = ItemPanel;

-As of now, the API allows owner-ownee communication but it’s already announced that on React’s v0.14 release context will work on the parent-child relationship, which allows even more options than the former.
+The API allows owner-owned communication, but it has already been announced that React’s v0.14 release context will work on the parent-child relationship, which allows even more options than the former.

-Though the API may change, this is extremely powerful and avoids a lot of explicit props to be passed from parents to children.
-At the same time, your component will be a little more coupled to where he’s being used, which in some scenarios may not be what you’re looking for.
+Though the API may change, this is extremely powerful and avoids a lot of explicit props being passed from parents to children.
+At the same time, your component will be a little more coupled to where it’s being used, which in some scenarios may not be what you’re looking for.

-Lastly, if you're building React applications with sensitive logic, be sure to protect them against code theft and reverse-engineering by following our guide.
+If you are developing React applications with sensitive logic, protect them against code theft and reverse engineering.

 Jscrambler